Bilhari – Vishnu-Varaha Temple

-Vishnu Varaha Temple – Cunningham7 mentions the temple is said to have been built of the stones of an old temple which were brought from the south Patpara hill about 300 or 400 years back, either by Lakshman Singh or Lakshman Sen, or by someone unknown.
-The only sculpture of importance as per Cunningham was a gigantic bracket capital lying in front of the door.
-This is a recent building as evident from its interior.
-The building starts with a square chamber that turns into an octagon from 10 feet above the ground.
-Over this octagon is placed a sixteen-sided drum that holds the hemispherical dome of the building.
-The present structure is constructed utilizing material that was available in and around.
+Vishnu Varaha Temple – Cunningham7 mentions that the temple was built from the stones of an old temple brought from the south Patpara hill about 300 or 400 years ago, either by Lakshman Singh or Lakshman Sen, or by someone unknown.
+The only sculpture of importance, as per Cunningham, was a gigantic bracket capital lying in front of the door.
+This is a recent building, as evidenced by its interior.
+The building starts with a square chamber that becomes an octagon 10 feet above the ground.
+Over this octagon is a sixteen-sided drum that supports the building’s hemispherical dome.
+The present structure is constructed using material available in and around.
 The doorway is also constructed with material fragments of a different temple that once stood at the site.
 The present doorway has the river goddesses, Ganga and Yamuna, standing over their respective mounts and under a parasol held by an attendant.
-Next to the river goddesses are dvarapalas standing under a serpent hood canopy.
+Next to the river, goddesses are dvarapalas standing under a serpent hood canopy.

 Inscriptions: